TwistedModding/VitaLite/README.md

 ## Disclaimer

-VitaLite is a third-party modification of RuneLite.
+VitaLite is a third-party loader for RuneLite.
 Use at your own risk.
 The developers are not responsible for any consequences resulting from the use of this software.